MicrosoftDocs/dynamics365smb-docs/business-central/ui-organization-switch.md

 # Switching to Another Company or Environment

-[!INCLUDE [prod_short](includes/prod_short.md)] is available in many different countries and supports many different types of organizations.
+[!INCLUDE [prod_short](includes/prod_short.md)] is available in many different countries/regions and supports many different types of organizations.
 Your organization may choose to organize work in [!INCLUDE [prod_short](includes/prod_short.md)] into multiple *companies* and *environments*.
 This article helps you understand the key differences and how to work across them.

 ## About companies and environments